financial aid advice for the middle income family

 Financial Aid Applications

 Be sure to file financial aid applications.
 Even if you think your child is not eligible for financial aid, you should still fill out the Free Application for Federal Student Aid (FAFSA).
 Since there is no income cutoff for eligibility, your child could still qualify for need-based aid, especially if he wants to attend a higher-cost school.
 Submit the FAFSA as soon as possible after January 1st of the year for which your child is requesting aid.
 Applying early improves the chances of receiving aid from as many sources as possible.
+(Please note: Students will be able to file a 2017–18 FAFSA as early as Oct.
+1, 2016, rather than beginning on Jan.
+1, 2017.
+The earlier submission date will be a permanent change, enabling students to complete and submit a FAFSA as early as October 1 every year.
+There is no change to the 2016–17 schedule, when the FAFSA will be available January 1 as in previous years.)
 In addition to filling out the FAFSA, you and your child may have to fill out other financial aid applications.
 Some private colleges require the CSS/PROFILE, while other schools have their own institutional aid application.

 If you find that your child doesn't qualify for need-based aid (determined by filing the FAFSA) or does not receive any scholarships, you should consider non-need based federal loans: the Unsubsidized Federal Stafford Loan for students and the Federal PLUS Loan for parents.
 Between these two programs, families can usually cover any portion of books, tuition, room and board, etc. not already covered by another form of aid.
 Keep in mind that because federal education loans have very low interest rates, they are a better alternative to credit cards, refinancing a home, etc. Furthermore, some or all of the interest on these loans may be tax-deductible.